getindiekit/indiekit/packages/app/docs/en/queries.md

 # Endpoint queries

-{{ application.name }} supports a number of endpoint queries, both [those in the Micropub standard](https://www.w3.org/TR/micropub/#querying) and others [proposed by the IndieWeb community](https://indieweb.org/Micropub-extensions).
+{{ application.name }} supports the endpoint queries [described in the Micropub standard](https://www.w3.org/TR/micropub/#querying) as well as others [proposed by the IndieWeb community](https://indieweb.org/Micropub-extensions).

 ## Micropub endpoint